floydhub/dcgan/README.md

 - [LFW](http://vis-www.cs.umass.edu/lfw/), available on FloydHub [here](https://www.floydhub.com/search/datasets?query=lfw)
 - Custom Image Dataset Folder, now it's your turn to make new experiments :)

 Now it's time to run our training on FloydHub.
-In this example we will train the model for 100 epochs with a gpu istance and with cuda enabled.
+In this example we will train the model for 100 epochs with a gpu instance and with cuda enabled.
 **Note**: If you want to mount/create a dataset look at the [docs](http://docs.floydhub.com/guides/basics/create_new/#create-a-new-dataset).

 ```bash